Applications for Sound and Music Summer School 2023 are now open, and will close at 23:59 on 27th March 2023.

-However, this doesn’t mean you have to submit ‘conventionally notated’ music; written scores can take many, many forms!
-Check out our examples below for some ideas…
+If you want to send us a score, it doesn’t have to be ‘conventionally notated’ music; written scores can take many, many forms!

 Coursework logs can take a number of formats – here are some examples:

 - Basic template for GCSE music (taken from the Council for the Curriculum Examinations and Assessment website)